24 Hour Care

 Care Staff: The home is operated by Ashfield Care Homes Limited.
 The manager of the home is registered with the Commission for Social Care and has Team Leaders, Support Workers, Housekeeping, Catering, and Administration Staff to assist her.

-Catering: The home employs 1 catering staff who provide nutritious and appetising meals.
+Catering: The home employs a cook who provides nutritious and appetising meals.
 Meals are provided at a time convenient for Service Users, but meals can be requested outside of these times.
-Preferences for meals and special diets are arranged according to Service user’s wishes.
-Feedback and comments are monitored and recorded by care staff.
+Preferences for meals and special diets are arranged according to the Service user’s wishes.
+Feedback and comments are monitored and recorded by the care staff.

 Transport: Wherever possible or appropriate, Service Users are encouraged to use public transport.
 The home is on a bus route (Lymington to Bournemouth) and is situated ½ mile from the nearest mainline rail station.
-However, for some activities public transport is not always possible and the home has 2 vehicles – 1 x 8-seater people carriers and a 5-seater car.
+However, for some activities, public transport is not always possible and the home has 2 vehicles

 Visitors: The home accepts visitors to the home at all reasonable times and provided this accords with the wishes of the Service User.
 Service Users may entertain their guests in any of the communal areas or speak privately with them in any of the offices, activity room or their bedroom.